looker/playlists/01_playlists.md

 ### Table: Playlists
 <img src="https://discourse.looker.com/uploads/default/original/2X/c/c549f9f91a9dd1fff6e01af0ef5a37e07d72af2f.png" width="433" height="390">

-## Simple LookML model
+## Simple LookML Model

-First step is to build out a LookML model.
+The first step is to build out the LookML views and model.
 For each field in the table, we build out a dimension.
 We label each 'object' (things that would be in their own table in a de-normalized schema).
 For example, tracks.data.artist.id becomes 'artist_id'.

 ```
   - dimension: artist_id